 Call number: WZ 345 P82 2010

-The following MS Word template and APA sample papers will help you to correctly format your paper in APA Style:
+The following APA sample papers show how to correctly format your paper in APA Style:

-The following checklists will help you to correctly format your paper in APA Style:
+The following templates and checklists will help you to correctly format your paper in APA Style:

 The AMA Manual of Style is a writing resource for the medical, social sciences, and scientific publishing community.
-The first edition of the manual was published in 1962 by the American Medical Association (AMA), and was originally intended as a guide, primarily, for in-house staff and, secondarily, for authors.
+The first edition of the manual was published in 1962 by the AMA, and was originally intended as a guide, primarily, for in-house staff and, secondarily, for authors.
 Since then, the manual, now in its 10th edition, has grown from 68 pages to 1,032 pages!

 This is a must-have guide for anyone involved in medical and scientific publishing.